henrik/thepugautomatic.com-eleventy/src/site/posts/2020-11-08-systematically-removing-code.md

 And we can finally remove the `<%= render("item_box", item: item) %>` line, fairly confident that we didn't leave dead code behind.

 This probably sounds more tedious than it is.
-It tends to be quick work, and you can take little shortcuts – removing a swathe of lines that don't reference anything else, or that only call methods that you know are used elsewhere.
+It tends to be quick work, and you can take shortcuts – removing a swathe of lines that don't reference anything else, or that only call methods that you know are used elsewhere.